SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 **A broader vision**

 This project has the potential to plug into global discussions about governance, not just ethics and what projects should be funded.
 Some people can form a body of global representatives, who would provide evidence-based recommendations to governments, UN, and other centralized AI governance organizations.

-> [Comments]
-> Context - body of global
-> * Marta Lenartowicz: Ideally (I would suggest) the project/system *IS that body*, not via representatives but as a collectively intelligent swarm-type of an agency (Resolved by Colleen Pridemore)
->

 ## Governance